 I include an envelope addressed to the court and instructions for sending forms, marriage certificate, and the $215 court-required filing fee) at the appropriate probate (family law) court.
 The court will then send you a letter with a court date that is typically 2-6 weeks after the date that you filed the forms.
 On your court date, you and your spouse will attend a 15-minute hearing with a family law judge by Zoom or telephone.
 The judge will confirm that you understand the terms of your agreement and then grant your divorce.
-The divorce judgment becomes “absolute”–it can’t be rescinded by either party or rescinded by joint motion–120 days after the hearing.
+The divorce judgment becomes “absolute”–it can’t be challenged by either party or rescinded by joint motion–120 days after the hearing.

 Call divorce attorney mediator Julia now at 413-253-7484, and she can discuss your case with you and explain how mediation can save you time, money, and stress compared to other divorce processes.